Non-Toxic Cleaning? Say Less. Here’s How to Refresh Your Space Without the Crap

 Kitchen

-For stainless steel refrigerators, use a non-toxic all-purpose cleaner like Branch Basics' the Concentrate, diluted with distilled water (no streaks!).
+For stainless steel fridges, use a non-toxic all-purpose cleaner like Branch Basics' Concentrate, diluted with distilled water (no streaks!).
 If it's too concentrated, try their Streak-Free Bottle with a microfiber cloth.
 Depending on how soiled the area is, you can use the Streak-Free or All-Purpose Bottle for other finishes.

 To clean the top of your fridge: